5G will shape all the biggest innovations at CES 2018

 At this year's CES you'll hear plenty of talk about driverless cars, connected homes and the internet of things.
-(Yes, we promise IoT, perhaps the buzziest of tech trend, is more than just hackable baby monitors and $400 internet-connected juicers).
+(Yes, we promise IoT, perhaps the buzziest of tech trends, is more than just hackable baby monitors and $400 internet-connected juicers.)

 Here's the technology that will drive all of those innovations over the next decade: 5G.